hikkaneet/tg-wiki-qa-bot-v1/README.md

 # tg-wiki-qa-bot-v1

 ## Description
 This project is a Telegram bot that answers questions about the sports games in Russia in 2024 (for demo), using a knowledge base compiled from Wikipedia articles.
 The bot utilizes natural language processing and vector search technologies to provide accurate answers to user inquiries.
+The project is prepared to run in Google Colab or Kaggle.

 ## Key Features
 - Automatic data collection and processing from Wikipedia